 Are you ready to kill off cable and step into the world of streaming?
 Pick your poison from the list of services below.

 If you're a connoisseur of movies and/or TV, there's only one game in town – Netflix.
-It is, unequivocally, the biggest streaming service here in the States, despite not always stocking its digital shelves with must-have new movies and TV; that said, this is the staple streamer you need to own if you ever plan on cutting the cord.
+It is, unequivocally, the biggest and best streaming service, despite not always stocking its digital shelves with must-have new movies and TV; that said, this is the staple streamer you need to own if you ever plan on cutting the cord.

 Most smart TVs have Netflix apps and finding a streaming box without it is the equivalent of finding a needle in a haystack.
-The quality of the movies and TV we tried – mostly streamed in 'super HD' – on both TV and on tablets is exquisite.
+The quality of the movies and TV we tried – mostly streamed in Ultra HD – on both TV and on tablets is exquisite.